Snowy2174/CustomResources/README.md

 3. Assists **Trading**:
     - By turning individual towns into centres for the production of specific goods, trading activities are naturally encouraged.
 4. Reduces **Grind**:
-    - Without *TownyResources*, a multi-hour grind can grant a player a significant economic advantage over other players.
+    - Without *CustomResources*, a multi-hour grind can grant a player a significant economic advantage over other players.
-    - *TownyResources* puts a hard cap on how much can be gained by each grind, thus facilitating a server a economy where extensive grinding simply has no part.
+    - *CustomResources* puts a hard cap on how much can be gained by each grind, thus facilitating a server a economy where extensive grinding simply has no part.
-    - With *TownyResources*, it is still possible to expend extra effort for a resource advantage over other players, but more varied and interesting activities are required to achieve it e.g. farming multiple varieties of crops, cave explorations, ruins explorations, trading, war.
+    - With *CustomResources*, it is still possible to expend extra effort for a resource advantage over other players, but more varied and interesting activities are required to achieve it e.g. farming multiple varieties of crops, cave explorations, ruins explorations, trading, war.
 5. Assists **Roleplaying**
     - By giving each town a unique "signature" set of resources, this helps to develop the character of each town.
 6. Improves the [***SiegeWar***](https://github.com/TownyAdvanced/SiegeWar) experience, by adding **a new non-toxic reason for war**: Capturing Resources.
    - Vanilla SiegeWar provides relatively few rewards for victorious attackers - a one-time plunder money steal, climbing the `\n list`, coloring the map, and achieving a higher nation claims bonus
    - Some attacking players may feel that this is not quite enough, that wars 'pointless'; and yet giving them more spoils (e.g. money, sets) would usually result in more punishment for the defender.
 Although players may selfishly seek to take everything from defeated opponents, clever server owners recognize that this is not a sustainable pattern for the server.
-   - *TownyResources* addresses this issue by giving victorious nations a reward which is useful but which defenders will not miss as much as money or sets.
+   - *CustomResources* addresses this issue by giving victorious nations a reward which is useful but which defenders will not miss as much as money or sets.
    - The general importance of geo-resources in strategy games is illustrated by this this quote from the *Civilization* series of games:
  <br> "***Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars" ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5)))***